Prospecting bipartite Dark Matter through Gravitational Waves: Electroweak phase transition and gravitational waves

 \subsubsection{PT patterns}

 The presence of three dynamic fields in the chosen framework opens up the avenue of complex PT patterns.
 In principle, the PT can occur from the symmetric phase, $\mathscr{O} \equiv \{0,0,0\}$, at very high temperature ($T \gg T_c$), to any individual field direction, i.e., $\{h,s,T^0\}$, or along some mixed field directions.
 However, due to the presence of linear and cubic terms in $S$ in the potential (see Eqs. (\ref{eq:pot:different-part}), (\ref{eq:pot:interaction-potential}) ), the symmetry in the $s$-direction is not necessarily restored and a transition can occur from high-temperature vacuum $\mathscr{O}^{\prime} \equiv \{0,s_0,0\}$ to a low-temperature vacuum configuration.
-Moreover, in our study, $T^0$ constitutes one of the DM species, hence we are not interested in any PT dynamics along $T^0$-direction at any temperature.
-Also, any development of VEV along the $T^0$-direction needs to be small, at least when the transition completes or at $T=0$ since its VEV is constrained from the $\rho$-parameter \cite{Khan:2016sxm,ParticleDataGroup:2020ssz}.
-In fact, in our model, the majority of the parameter space does not show any PT pattern along the $T^0$-direction.
-Therefore, it is safe to discard all those transitions along $T^0$ directions (if there are any) irrespective of their values and we ensure that all the transitions end with $\varphi_0 = \{v,v_s,0\}$ at $T=0$.
+Moreover, we consider the triplet mass parameter $\mu^2_{\bm{T}} < 0$ (see subsection \ref{subsec:scalarmassmixing}) to ensure that the potential $V_0(h,s, T^0)$ (see Eq.
+(5.2)) does not develop a minimum along the $T^0$-direction \cite{Niemi:2020hto}.
+While thermal corrections may induce a non-zero VEV in this direction, it must remain small, particularly at the end of the transition or at the EW minimum ($T = 0$), to satisfy constraints from the $\rho$-parameter \cite{Khan:2016sxm,ParticleDataGroup:2020ssz}.
+However, our chosen parameter space, with $m_{T^0} > 300$ GeV and $\lambda_{HT} < 0.3$, inherently excludes regions where a PT along the $T^0$-direction could occur \cite{Niemi:2020hto}.
+As outlined in Sec. \ref{sec:constraints}, the lower bound on $m_{T^0}$ aligns with constraints from disappearing charged tracks, while the small Higgs-triplet coupling, i.e., $\l_{HT}<0.3,$ ensures compatibility with the stringent direct DM detection limits for $T^0$ as a DM candidate \cite{Bandyopadhyay:2021ipw}.
+Consequently, we find no transitions along the $T^0$-direction within the viable model parameter space.
+Therefore, it is safe to discard any transitions along the $T^0$-direction, and we ensure that all the transitions end with $\varphi_0 = \{v,v_s,0\}$ at $T=0$.

 In this work, therefore, we shall consider transitions with the following PT patterns, \bea \mathscr{O} \xlongrightarrow{\text{I}} h', \quad \mathscr{O} \xlongrightarrow{\text{II}} h's', \quad \mathscr{O}^{\prime} \xlongrightarrow{\text{III}} s', \quad \mathscr{O}^{\prime} \xlongrightarrow{\text{IV}} h's', \eea where symbols $h',\,s'$ are used to depict certain low-temperature VEVs in the true vacua, $v',\,s'$, respectively.
 So in Eq. (\ref{eq:PT-pattern}), $\mathscr{O} \xlongrightarrow{\text{II}} h's'$ implies a transition $(0,0) \rightarrow (v',s')$ while $\mathscr{O}^{\prime} \xlongrightarrow{\text{IV}} h's'$ depicts a transition $(0,s_0) \rightarrow (v',s')$, when temperature is lowered.
 The other transition patterns bear similar meanings.
 Since we are only interested in the parameter regions that can accommodate EWBG, we consider all those parameter points that show at least one transition along the $h$-direction for subsequent analyses.
 Therefore, we do not plan to divide our parameter regions depending on different PT patterns mentioned in Eq.~(\ref{eq:PT-pattern}).